Hemoglobin Electrophoresis Test

 - Hemoglobin A.

 This is the most common type of hemoglobin found normally in adults.
-Some diseases, such as severe forms of thalassemia, may cause hemoglobin A levels to be low and hemoglobin F levels to be high.

 - Hemoglobin F (fetal hemoglobin).